Alice in Chains (album): Press relations and Rolling Stone controversy

 After pulling out of the Shit Hits the Sheds tour in 1994, the musicians refused to give any interviews, even during the recording of the album.
-Despite the rumors surrounding the band as a result, Cantrell later explained that the new album was supposed to provide answers to all the questions that had been asked in the meantime.
-However, as the album proved to be successful on American charts, the band became more optimistic and cautiously began to respond to the press.
-Usually, it was Cantrell who would offer insight on journalists' questions.
+Despite the resulting rumors surrounding the band, Cantrell later said the new album would answer all of the questions that had been asked.
+As the album proved to be successful on American charts, however, the band became more optimistic and cautiously began to respond to the press.
+Usually, Cantrell would respond to journalists' questions.
 Despite fervent press interest and persistent rumors, the musicians kept their patience in addressing their absence and the gossip that followed.
-The band wanted to sound sincere and honest while maintaining modesty and avoiding the pathos of rock stars.
+They wanted to sound sincere and honest while remaining modest and avoiding the pathos of rock stars.

-Among the publications interested in the return of Alice in Chains was Rolling Stone.
+Among other publications, Rolling Stone took an interest in the return of Alice in Chains.
 Jon Wiederhorn was commissioned to write a feature article about the band.
-In late 1995, Wiederhorn flew to Seattle, where he spent several days with the musicians, collecting material for the article.
-Wiederhorn talked to the entire band and to each of the members individually.
-In a conversation with Staley, he drew attention to the injection marks on his left arm; the vocalist admitted that he had never solved his drug problem.
+In late 1995, Wiederhorn flew to Seattle and spent several days with the musicians.
+Wiederhorn talked to the entire band and to each member individually.
+In a conversation with Staley, he drew attention to the injection marks on his left arm; Staley said he had never solved his drug problem.
 Work on the article continued during the Christmas holidays.
-In parallel, a representative of the magazine held a photo shoot with the musicians.
+In parallel, a representative of the magazine photographed the musicians.

-The article appeared in the February 1996 issue of Rolling Stone and, with the exception of mentioning the marks on Staley's arms, did not contain any controversial facts.
-However, the cover of the issue drew the band negative attention.
-The editing team had decided to put a photo of Staley on it, naming the cover story "The Needle & The Damage Done".
-The title was a reference to the song of the same name by Neil Young about heroin addiction.
-Staley was offended that the magazine did not keep its promise to publish an article about the whole band, rather than focusing on him and his personal issues.
-He was framed as the only drug addict in the group, although his bandmates had dealt with substance problems.
-Wiederhorn defended his part in the article's creation, explaining that the decision for the cover and the tabloid-style headline was made in another department without his participation.
-He also claimed that the article was heavily edited, where most of his coverage of Inez and Kinney were reduced to sparse mentions.
-He did, however, admit to bringing up Staley's drug use, stating that to ignore it would not be an honest depiction of the band: "I had an obligation to write about what the band was motivated by, what the band was dealing with, what some of the demons were."
+The article appeared in the February 1996 issue of Rolling Stone and, except for mentioning the marks on Staley's arms, did not contain any controversial facts.
+The issue's cover image, however, brought the band negative attention; it was a photograph of Staley and the cover story was titled "The Needle & The Damage Done".
+The title was a reference to the eponymous song by Neil Young about heroin addiction.
+Staley was offended the magazine did not keep its promise to publish an article about the whole band rather than focusing on him and his personal issues.
+He was portrayed as the only drug addict in the group, although his bandmates had also dealt with substance problems.
+According to Wiederhorn, the choice of image for the cover and the tabloid-style headline was made in another department without his participation.
+He also said the article was heavily edited, and that most of his coverage of Inez and Kinney was reduced to sparse mentions.
+He said he had brought up Staley's drug use, stating to ignore it would not be an honest depiction of the band: "I had an obligation to write about what the band was motivated by, what the band was dealing with, what some of the demons were".